jovotech/learn-jovo/tutorials/google-action-tutorial-nodejs/README.md

 ### A First Look at a Jovo Project

-For now, you only have to touch the `[app.js](https://github.com/jovotech/jovo-sample-voice-app-nodejs/blob/master/src/app.js)` file in the `/app` folder.
+For now, you only have to touch the `app.js` file in the `/src` folder.
 This is where all the configurations and app logic will happen.
-You can learn more about the Jovo Architecture [here](https://www.jovo.tech/docs/configuration#jovo-app-structure).
+You can learn more about the Jovo Project Structure [here](https://www.jovo.tech/docs/project-structure).

 Let's take a look at `app.js`: